charbugs/donkey-lisp/README.md

 __None__

-There is no literal for the none type.
-It can be produced by the `none` function.
+The none type can be created by the `none` function.
+There is no literal to create it.

 ```clojure
 (print (none))